vc2004/pml_course_project/pml_prediction.md

 ## Type rfNews() to see new features/changes/bug fixes.
 ```

-Download the dataset and preprocess the data.
-Some of the data are missing, so it will be marked as NA for
+Download the dataset and pre-process the data.
+Some of the data are missing, so it will be marked as NA.

 ```r